JENNIE KEYES DIARY

 the Keyes family

 in Tuskegee, Alabama, Julia Hentz married John Washington Keyes of Florida in 1846.
 In 184950, he studied dentistry of medicine in Ohio and earned a degree of Dr. of surgery.
 In 1857, the couple moved to Montgomery.
 Like his wife, he had Massachusetts roots: his paternal grandfather, John Wade Keyes 1752 – 1839, was from the Boston area.
 His paternal grandmother, Luisa Talbert 1756 – 1836, from Alexandria, Virginia, was the niece of US Pres.
 James Monroe.
-Early in life, John’s father, George, moved from Virginia to limestone County, Alabama, where he and his brothers engaged in merchandising.
+Early in life, John’s father, George, moved from Virginia to Limestone County, Alabama, where he and his brothers engaged in merchandising.
 In 1820, George married Nellie Rutledge 1799 – 1834 of Solomon County, Tennessee, a niece of Davy Crockett.

 Yankee soldiers were encamped by the Keyes family garden fence in July 1865, John was ready to decamp to Brazil.
 The doctor intent on leaving the country and like many others had his heart set on Brazil, Julia wrote to her cousin, "but I am not willing to go until I see someone who has been there and can assure me that our condition will be bettered, in every respect, I am entirely dissatisfied with this regime, but I must know what I am doing before taking such a journey."
 John was more emphatic: I am going to Brazil wherever anyone else goes or not— I do not feel that I am living here--- only camping--- I can make money here but I must get to where I can breathe.

-John Washington Keith was attracted to count's settlements in part because he wanted to quit dentistry.
+John Washington Keyes was attracted to count's settlements in part because he wanted to quit dentistry.
 Joining them there were 20 families, and more in all, including the McIntyre’s concerns of William Lowndes Yancey.
 When the colony failed by mid-1868, Keyes moved his family to Dixie island in Rio and into a new 16-room home in the city itself.
 By May 1869.
 Their eldest daughter, Eule, and her husband, Dr. John W coachman, were already in Rio where they had settled upon arrival.
 Coachman, who was also a dentist, had established a practice by the time his in-laws arrived from the lake.

 Julia Luisa Hintz keys hated the Rio Dolce but enjoyed and admired Rio.
 The food, the theater, the opera, and even the sewage system.
 Once established in the city, Julia was delighted with Brazil: "You cannot know how much we talk about all our friends and neighbors to see them, but I do not care to return to the States.
 I am so well satisfied with this climate and I believe we become settled we can live much more economically than there, coming to the matter of fact--- and that is a consideration, you know," Julia’s emphasis on the cost-of-living undoubtedly stems from the fact that she and John had 15 children.
 By 1870, however, a portion of the keys family did go back to Alabama.
 In the letter to a cousin, notifying her of their impending return, Jenny Keyes wrote: 'immigration has ceased, and we rarely ever make new claimants."
 Her father attended a counterstatement check-- "immigration has not ceased--- quite a number came on the last steamer and many more are expected to follow.
 I don’t want to return and but for the children would not--- make it off the two months or two years.
 The coachman said Charles Whiting key( the eldest son) remained in Brazil, at least into the 1890s, and in Charles’s case into the early 1900s, living variously in Rio, São Paulo, Petropolis, the location of the Emperor summer palace in the cooler mountains above Rio.